kazu-yamamoto/witty/README.md

 `ByteString` is categorized into small and large:

-- On 64 bit machines, large if the size >= 409, otherwise small.
+- On 64 bit machines, large if the size >= 3272 (409 words), otherwise small.
-- On 32 bit machines, large if the size >= 819, otherwise small.
+- On 32 bit machines, large if the size >= 3276 (819 words), otherwise small.

 GHC 7.6.3 or earlier, `SM_LOCK` is used to allocate any `ByteString`s because the global area is used.